By Carin — President — December 11, 2025

 Expensive factory-style buildouts that won’t add resale for budget rigs

-High-end cabinetry, built-in appliances or heavy luxury finishes rarely improve resale enough to justify the cost on a budget build.
-Focus on durable, lightweight finishes that are easily reversible.
+High-end cabinets, built-in devices, or heavy luxury touches rarely boost resale enough to make the cost worth it on a budget build.
+Focus on strong, lightweight touches that are easy to undo.

 Overpowered electrical systems and unnecessary appliances

-Don’t spec a huge inverter or oversized AC until you know your usage patterns — big systems add cost, weight, and complexity.
-A modest lithium setup and a vent fan will cover most needs for an inexpensive camper van.
+Don’t choose a huge power converter or too large AC until you know your use patterns — big systems add cost, weight, and difficulty.
+A modest lithium setup and a vent fan will cover most needs for a cheap camper van.

 Dangerous shortcuts: wiring, propane/gas work, structural cuts — when to hire a pro

-Never improvise with vehicle electrical systems, high-pressure propane, or structural modifications without professional help.
-These are safety-critical systems—if you’re unsure, pay a qualified technician.
-If you need professional installs, our pages on heater and installation services list recommended pros and processes.
-A brief rule of thumb: if a job involves pressure, high current, or load-bearing structure, it’s worth the pro fee.
+If you need expert installs, our pages on heater and setup services list suggested pros and steps.
+A brief rule of thumb: if a job needs pressure, high current, or weight-bearing structure, it’s worth the pro fee.

 Used-van buying checklist (inspections, red flags, negotiation tips)